SCLC Logo

 1 Unit ACL Pro Logger Credit

-9:00 a.m. – 12:00 p.m.
-Education Day – By Invitation Only
+9:00 a.m. to 12:00 p.m. - Education Day - By Invitation Only

 Location: Shasta District Fairgrounds

-Each year SCLC enlists the assistance of volunteers which include Professional Foresters, Loggers, Resource Professionals, Agency Staff, Scientists, Business Owner’s and Landowners.
+Each year SCLC enlists the assistance of volunteers which include Professional Foresters, Loggers, Resource Professionals, Agency Staff, Scientists, Business Owners and Landowners.
 Local and regional students are introduced to the Timber and Construction Industries and careers in the Forest Products Industry.

 11:00 a.m.
 Exhibits Open at Shasta District Fairgrounds